An intimate glimpse into one of America’s most important painters, through the eyes and voice of his younger daughter.

 An alternative ending for the credits.
 (00:40)

-Sarah Wambold, producer and editor
+Sarah Wambold, producer, editor, and project director

 Josh Mattison, consulting producer